oliverklee/ext-seminars/Documentation/Configuration/ConfiguringPrices/Index.rst

 More price configuration options
 ================================

-You can set up to six different prices for each event: a “standard price” and a “special” price, e.g., for students and people in full employment (each of them can also be saved as an early bird price).
-In addition, there a two prices including full boarding (“regular” and “special”).
+You can set up to four different prices for each event: a “standard price” and a “special” price, e.g., for students and people in full employment (each of them can also be saved as an early bird price).
+In addition.
 In the registration form, the user can select the price to pay.

 **Events for free:** In the single view, the standard price always